MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-microsoft-365-apps.md

 Review the client requirements for your on-premises server workloads as well.
 For example, verify if your on-premises Exchange servers meet the minimum requirements as described in the [Exchange Server Supportability Matrix](/exchange/plan-and-deploy/supportability-matrix#clients).

 Finally, you should review the deployment tools you use in your organization.
-We recommend to use Microsoft Intune.
-If you are using Microsoft Configuration Manager, we recommend upgrading to the current branch and updating to the current release.
+We recommend using Microsoft Intune.
+If you're using Microsoft Configuration Manager, we recommend upgrading to the current branch and updating to the current release.
 For more information, see [Which branch of Configuration Manager should I use?](/mem/configmgr/core/understand/which-branch-should-i-use).

 ## Step 2 - Review licensing and accounts